RaphPortland/C-Project-/README.md

 <h3>English description : </h3>
 <p>Project involving linked lists : we decided to use food as an example (name, the amount, intake of carbohydrates, ect..) and to be able to sort them by variable.
-Here you can find all the speciafications of this project :</p>
+Here you can find all the specifications for this project :</p>

 <p>  - Main struct containing a string and a int.</p>
 <p>  - Interactive display, menu </p>